designers

-To bring a new vision into Sky’s world – a visual language that would be embraced by everyone at Sky.
-This £100m project aspired to push the TV standards up high with rich content, imagery, data and connectivity across multiple devices.
-To deliver an immersive and seamless experience across multiple TVs, tablets and smart phones that could also grow as an ecosystem for the next 10 years.
+This multi-million-pound project aspired to push the TV standards up high with rich content, imagery, data and connectivity across multiple devices.
+To deliver an immersive and seamless experience across various TVs, tablets and smartphones that could grow as an ecosystem for the next ten years.

 Sky is Europe’s leading broadcasting company.
 The group serves 21 million customers across five countries: Italy, Germany, Austria, the UK and Ireland.
 They offer the broadest range of content, using innovative new technology to give customers a better TV experience.

 In this new world, everything was possible.
-New hardware that allowed us to really make the most of the imagery, glass and the visual components that enhance the viewer’s experience.
+The new hardware allowed us to make the most of the art and photography direction to enhance the viewer’s experience.

 The challenge was to create a design system that not only worked on TV screens but across multiple devices and situations.
 This required a lot of expertise from many people and backgrounds but I believe that we created an innovative and solid platform that would help Sky build upon.